gpduck/MSTerminalSettings/docs/en-US/Set-MSTerminalProfile.md

 ```

 ### -Background
 Sets the background color of the profile.
-Overrides "background" set in color scheme if "colorscheme" is set.
+Overrides "background" set in color scheme if "colorScheme" is set.

 ```yaml
 Type: String